- 0% p.a. on purchases for 12 months

 Of course, with this being a Visa, it provides all the standard features you would expect to find on this type of card.
 Verified by Visa can offer protection while shopping online, and Visa payWave can make paying at the checkout faster and easier.
 Bank of Melbourne provides access to the account via phone and internet banking, with fraud monitoring included as standard.

-A basic card that saves you with no annual fee, the Bank of Melbourne No Annual Fee Credit Card is currently offering further money-saving with 0% p.a. on balance transfers for 12 months.
+A basic card that saves you with no annual fee, the Bank of Melbourne No Annual Fee Credit Card is currently offering 0% p.a. on purchases for 12 months.

 Purchase rate 20.74% p.a.